dlang-tour/english/basics/arrays.md

 These operations might be optimized by the compiler to use special processor instructions that do the operations in one go.

-Both static and dynamic arrays provide the property `.length`, which is read-only for static arrays, but can be used in the case of dynamic arrays to change its size dynamically.
-The property `.dup` creates a copy of the array.

-When indexing an array through the `arr[idx]` syntax, a special `$` symbol denotes an array's length.
-For example, `arr[$ - 1]` references the last element and is a short form for `arr[arr.length - 1]`.

 ### Exercise